HolyBlackCat/cpp-tutorials/tooling/articles/modules/README.md

 Don't strictly need `/nologo /EHsc`.

 MSVC doesn't understand the `.cppm` extension by default, using `/TP` to force it to assume the input is C++ code.
 You can omit this for `.cpp` files if you want.

+### Reported target filenames

+You can use the `a.mtgt` and `a.dtgt` to carry arbitrary information to the resulting module deps files and headers deps files respectively.

+Those are not strictly necessary for parsing those files.
+You can omit the corresponding parameters and get some default strings.

 ## P1689R5 schema summary